Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Methodology

 \subsubsection{Alignment Block}

-Ideally, the task of MMRF-CR can be considered as a two-step task that aligns the multi-modal and multi-resolution data first and reconstruct the clear image following Eq.~\ref{eq:MMF-CR} later.
+Ideally, the task of MMRF-CR can be considered as a two-step task that aligns the multi-modal and multi-resolution data first and reconstructs the clear image following Eq.~\ref{eq:MMF-CR} later.
 However, explicit pixel-to-pixel alignment to ensure that the same pixels in the SAR image and the cloudy image reflect the same ground target is very hard to achieve in our case.
-On the one hand, sharp edges in the high-resolution optical image cannot be exactly aligned with blurry edges in the low-resolution SAR image.
-On the other hand, for non-co-orbital satellite data, it is very difficult to resolve the unalignment caused by field-of-view mismatch and disparity.
-Moreover, the occlusions in the cloudy images complicates the pixel-to-pixel alignment.
+On the one hand, sharp edges in a high-resolution optical image cannot be exactly aligned with blurry edges in a low-resolution SAR image.
+On the other hand, {\revise On the other hand, due to the inherent differences in the imaging mechanisms of optical and SAR sensors, it is very difficult to resolve the unalignment caused by geometric distortions and the like}.
+Moreover, the occlusions in the cloudy images complicate the pixel-to-pixel alignment.
 Therefore, we implicitly learn the alignment process for cloud-free image reconstruction.
-In this paper, we resort to the deformable convolution to align the SAR features to the optical features.
-Given two features to be aligned as input, \ie{}, $F_{opt}^{i}$ and $F_{sar}^{i}$, $i=0,\cdots,D-1$, The core to solve feature misalignment is to predict the offset with an offset prediction module,
+In this paper, we resort to deformable convolution to align the SAR features to the optical features.
+Given two features to be aligned as input, i.e., $F_{opt}^{i}$ and $F_{sar}^{i}$, $i=0,\cdots, D-1$, The core to solve feature misalignment is to predict the offset with an offset prediction module,

 where $H_{\textnormal{offset}}$ denotes the function of the offset prediction module, which can be implemented by general convolutional layers.
 With the predicted offset, the SAR feature can be warped to the optical feature using the deformable convolution (DConv),